Genetic Algorithm

 Disadvantages —

 Can be very slow and can fail based on the isofuel configuration.
+In case of failing, the algorithm will fall back to patching via the great circle route.

 Can be used if —